 Cost: $45 for general admission; buy tickets here.

 The Lowdown: Are you a bloody mary aficionado?
-Well, we’ve got the festival for you.
+Well, we’ve got a festival for you.
 The Bloody Mary Festival will stop through Austin, San Francisco and here in Denver to fulfill your vodka and tomato juice dreams.
 It is ultimately a conquest to taste a variety of bloody marys from several restaurants in Denver and choose your favorite.
 Food trucks, food samples and live music will round out this event commemorating brunch’s most coveted drink.

 St. Dominic’s Oktoberfest

 When: Saturday, October 13, 2 to 8 p.m.